 These consolidated financial statements conform to U.S. GAAP, which requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities, disclosures of contingent assets and liabilities at the date of the financial statements and the reported amounts of revenues and expenses during the reporting period.
 Our estimates, judgments and assumptions are continually evaluated based on available information and experience.
 Because of the use of estimates inherent in the financial reporting process, actual results could differ from those estimates.
 The areas that we believe are critical accounting policies include valuation of billed and unbilled receivables from clients, discretionary compensation, income taxes, commitments, contingencies and accrued liabilities, pension assumptions, and goodwill and intangible assets.
-The critical accounting policies discussed below involve making difficult, subjective or complex accounting policies require us to make assumptions about matters that are highly uncertain at the time of the estimate or assumption.
-Different estimates that we could have used, or changes in estimates that are reasonably likely to occur, may have a material effect on our financial condition and results of occur, may have a material effect on our financial condition and results of assumptions.
+The critical accounting policies discussed below involve making difficult, subjective or complex accounting estimates that could have a material effect on our financial condition and results of operations.
+These critical accounting policies require us to make assumptions about matters that are highly uncertain at the time of the estimate or assumption.
+Different estimates that we could have used, or changes in estimates that are reasonably likely to occur, may have a material effect on our financial condition and results of operations.